Frequently Asked Questions

 Where is the Career Development Center?

-The Career Development Center is located in Walker 124.
-The Career Development Hub can be easily accessed through the door connecting to the Walker/Riley courtyard.
+The Career Development Center's temporary home is Malthus Hall.
 The number for the Career Development Office is (503) 883-2733.
 Our office hours are from 8:00 am to 5:00 pm Monday through Friday.
 Drop-ins and appointments are welcome.

 The office of Career Development offers students assistance with the following: